swcarpentry/website/_posts/2016/03/2016-03-01-venn-diagram.md

 instructor is "badged") and with instructors who have studied the community-developed lessons.

-Locally when we deliver a workshop we're working to bring together lessons learners, and instructors that can deliver impactful workshops.
+Locally when we deliver a workshop we're working to bring together lessons, learners, and instructors that can deliver impactful workshops.
 To be prepared for this we strive to convince learners that spending two days with these lessons and our instructors will be impactful and helpful to how they